MicrosoftDocs/Viva/Viva/glint/start/brochure-summary.md

 [**Learning Circles**](https://techcommunity.microsoft.com/t5/viva-glint-blog/introducing-viva-glint-learning-circles/ba-p/3988040) foster a collaborative learning environment to share knowledge, experiences, and challenges with your peers and grow your understanding and usage of Viva Glint products and services.
 There are open registration windows throughout the year to sign up for our Learning Circles.
 Look for notifications on Viva Glint Community, and our newsletters.

-**Customer cohorts** facilitate connections between customers grouped by shared background (e.g., industry), shared purpose (e.g., culture transformation), or sharedinterest (e.g., AI).
+**Customer cohorts** facilitate connections between customers grouped by shared background, shared purpose, or shared interest.
 Viva Glint newsletters will provide information on how you can join customer cohorts.

 ## Engage with your peers through discussion posts